Do You Need To Watch OG The L Word To Watch The Revival?

 Television has a late-breaking Horniest Show of the Year competitor and it is The L Word: Generation Q, a revival of Showtime’s classic lesbian drama.
-When the series premieres on Sunday, December 8, it will offer up two full sex scenes — and the beginnings of a third romp — in less than 11 minutes.
-Generation Q fucks.
+When the series premieres in America on Sunday 8 December (the UK has to wait for a 2020 release) it will offer up two full sex scenes — and the beginnings of a third romp — in less than 11 minutes.

 It’s likely thirsty audience members will want in on the sexy new-ish series, which also widens its predecessor's scope along racial lines and the queer spectrum.
 The only question that may bar new fans from entry is one simple question: does a prospective viewer have to watch all 70 episodes of the original The L Word to actually understand, and enjoy, Generation Q?